 Cost of power adjustments are primarily derived from certain revenues from interruptible or non-firm customers that are deferred and passed on for the benefit of firm customers in future periods.
-For instance, all cruise ship revenue is passed back to firm customers at 100 percent.
+For instance, revenues from electric sales to cruise ship are passed back to firm customers at 100 percent.
 The amortization of these deferred balances flows through this account along with the original deferral.